Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: LITERATURE REVIEW

 \subsection{Mixed Autonomy Traffic Streams Management}

 According to the prediction, CAVs will not be fully popularized before 2045 \cite{bansal2017forecasting}.
-For a long period of time in the future, the traffic environment of mixed CHVs and CAVs will always exist.
+For a long period of time in the future, the traffic environment of mixed CHVs, HVs, and CAVs will always exist.
 Therefore, it is necessary to study AIM in the mixed autonomy traffic streams.
-Stone \textit{et al.} first proposed AIM cooperative driving strategy for mixed traffic streams, which adopts the strategy called First Come First Served (FCFS) manner in the signalized intersection \cite{dresner2008multiagent, 2007Sharing}.
-FCFS strategy grants the right of way to the vehicle that arrives at the intersection first.
-Human-driven vehicles (HVs) obey traffic signals, while CAVs adopt the request-based method to request the right of way at the intersection.
-In \cite{2017A}, a Hybrid Autonomous Intersection Management (H-AIM) protocol was proposed to grant reservation for vehicles at intersections in FCFS order which is demonstrated to be effective even in complex traffic scenarios.
-The biggest difference between this intersection management method and the intersection management method proposed in \cite{dresner2008multiagent} is that it allows CAVs to obtain the right of way even at a red light, as long as the corresponding right of way is not occupied at this time.
-In \cite{au2015autonomous}, three different types of vehicles are considered, including HVs with only communication devices, HVs with driving assistant systems and autonomous vehicles.
+Stone \textit{et al.} first proposed the AIM cooperative driving strategy for mixed traffic streams, which adopts the strategy called First Come First Served (FCFS) manner in the signalized intersection \cite{dresner2008multiagent, 2007Sharing}.
+HVs obey traffic signals, while CAVs adopt the request-based method to request the right of way at the intersection.
+In \cite{2017A}, a Hybrid Autonomous Intersection Management (H-AIM) protocol was proposed to grant reservation for vehicles at intersections in FCFS order, which is demonstrated to be effective even in complex traffic scenarios.

-Furthermore, in order to improve traffic throughput and reduce energy consumption, Ref. \cite{lin2017autonomous} established a connected vehicle center (CVC) to control the movement of all vehicles and detect the position and trajectory of HVs through sensors.
+Furthermore, to improve traffic throughput and reduce energy consumption, \cite{lin2017autonomous} established a connected vehicle center (CVC) to control the movement of all vehicles and detect the position and trajectory of HVs through sensors.
 When the HVs arrive near the stop line, the traffic lights are used to instruct the right of way for these HVs, while the CVC controls the AVs.
-In order to reduce energy consumption of the vehicles at signalized intersections for mixed traffic streams, Zhao \textit{et al.} \cite{zhao2018platoon} proposed dynamic platoon splitting and merging method in terms of cooperation and combined it with model predictive control to reduce the fuel consumption of the fleet.
-In addition, a distributed intersection protocol for mixed traffic streams is proposed in \cite{8864572}, where the AVs switch to the synchronous cooperation mode and pass through the intersection without stopping for the case of no HVs entering.
-When the AV detects that the HV is entering the intersection, it will switch to the signalized mode and obey the traffic lamps like HVs.
+To reduce the energy consumption of the vehicles at signalized intersections for mixed traffic streams, \cite{zhao2018platoon} proposed a dynamic platoon splitting and merging method to reduce the fuel consumption of the fleet.
+In addition, a distributed intersection protocol for mixed traffic streams is proposed in \cite{8864572}, where the AVs switch to the synchronous cooperation mode and pass through the intersection without stopping in the case of no HVs entering.